There isn’t really any space for spray painting,

 Make sure to pour on the FOLIAGE a good amount of plaster

-for the snow-capped effect
+for the snow-capped effect which,

 I must admit was very enjoyable to do.